davechenxy/A-simple-OJ--Online-Judge--system/README.md

 ![flowchart](assets/flowchart.png)

 # Description:
-Users upload files through *index.html*, then files scored by a Python script *main.py*.
+Users upload files through *index.html*, then files are scored by a Python script *main.py*.
 After the uploaded file successfully scored, the result csv file will be updated.
 Last, script *run.py* will convert the updated csv file into html page by using [csvtotable](https://pypi.org/project/csvtotable/) and update *index.html*.